 MS in Environmental & Green Chemistry

-Hear what Professor Voutchkova, Co-Director of the MS Environmental and Green Chemistry, sees for the program.
+Hear what Professor Voutchkova, co-director of the MS in Environmental and Green Chemistry, plans for the program.

 Employers across the public and private sectors are increasingly seeking scientists who specialize in creative ideas with minimal environmental impact.
 In our unique green chemistry program, students learn the science underlying today’s environmental challenges and develop innovative, greener solutions to address them.